Chuba-Oraka/kubeflow/content/sagemaker_dist_training/workflow.md

 * SageMaker spins up request number of instances in a fully-managed SageMaker cluster
 * SageMaker pulls the latest (or specified version) of TensorFlow container images, instantiates it on the new instances and loads the content of the `code` directory into the container
 * SageMaker runs the training script on each instance.
-Since we're running distributed training SageMaker launches an `MPI` job with the right settings so that workers can communicate with each other.
+Since we're running distributed training, SageMaker runs `mpirun` to launch an `MPI` job with the right settings so that workers can communicate with each other
 * SageMaker copies the dataset over from Amazon S3 and makes it available inside the container for Training
 * SageMaker monitors the training and updates progress on the Amazon SageMaker console
 * SageMaker copies all the code and model artifacts to Amazon S3 after the training is finished

 In addition, SageMaker does a lot more to ensure that the jobs run optimally and you get the best perfomance out-of-the box.
-As a user you don't have to worry about managing machine learning infrastructure.
+As a user, you don't have to worry about managing machine learning infrastructure.